Use Unified Analytics to Analyze Performance of Your Care Operations

 Report any bugs you encounter.
 If you have any questions, contact your Customer Success Manager.

 The Service level agreement board allows you to analyze response times and case resolution within SLA, and monitor and track SLA adherence for individual agents.
-The board displays metrics related to SLAs breached, SLAs met, SLA miss rate, completion time, breach time, and more.
+The board displays widgets related to SLAs breached, SLAs met, SLA miss rate, completion time, breach time, and more.

 Data availability